NC Coalition of Firewise Communities

 Lists and Checklists:

 • How to Stay Informed During Wildfire Season May2024.pdf-- one page listing all the ways to stay informed and get status updates during an actual emergency.
-Is there a wildfire?
-May2024.pdf describes one way to know IF there's a fire you need to be concerned about.

 • Important Documents You Will Need - a checklist of what you need to have ready to take with you when evacuating, including what wildfire survivors say they wished they'd taken.
 In PDF format or Word docx formatyou can customize to your situation.